-- i.
-If there is a sibling group placed in the same foster care home, the case head on that application is the youngest foster child, and that child's address should be the address of the DSS. - ii.
+i.
+If there is a sibling group placed in the same foster care home, the case head on that application is the youngest foster child, and that child's address should be the address of the DSS.

+- ii.
 If there is a sibling group placed in the same foster care home, and one of the children is placed with a new foster parent outside of the sibling group, that child should be the case head on their own case.
-The worker will maintain their iii.
+The worker will maintain their cases individually even if they later rejoin the sibling group. - iii.
 If the LPA is paying for childcare to support children in foster care, and the foster care case closes, the county will need to close the child only SCCA case.
-The parent/responsible adult (RA) will need to apply in his/her name and the county can mail the application even if the parent/RA lives in another county.
+The parent/responsible adult a.
+Foster Care Referrals & Evidence

+(RA) will need to apply in his/her name and the county can mail the application even if the parent/RA lives in another county.
 The county will then process the application.
 When the signed voucher is received and all paperwork is completed, the county can transfer the activated case in NC FAST to the county where the parent/RA resides.